aollivierre/PowerShell-Youtube-dl/README.md

 **Script download link:** https://github.com/mpb10/PowerShell-Youtube-dl/archive/master.zip

-**NOTE:** The download function for youtube-dl.exe is not functioning correctly.
+**NOTE:** The automatic downloading of the youtube-dl.exe file is not functioning correctly.
 The user will need to copy the youtube-dl.exe file manually into the `\bin` folder of the script install location.
 The file youtube-dl.exe can be downloaded here: http://yt-dl.org/downloads/latest/youtube-dl.exe

 **NOTE:** These scripts require version 5.0 or greater of Windows PowerShell to function.
 Version 5.0 of PowerShell comes pre-installed with Windows 10 but otherwise can be downloaded here: https://www.microsoft.com/en-us/download/details.aspx?id=50395